filecoin-project/filecoin-docs/content/en/storage-provider/architecture/sealing-pipeline/index.md

 ## PreCommit 2 (PC2)
 When PC1 has completed on a given sector, the entire scratch space for that sector (384GiB or 768GiB depending on the sector size) is moved over to the PC2 task.
 This task is typically executed on a different server than the PC1-server because it behaves differently.

-The PC2 task generates a Merkle Tree using the Poseidon hashing algorithm.
+The PC2 task uses the Poseidon hashing algorithm over the Merkle Tree DAG that was created in PC1.
+In short: PC2 validates PC1.
 Where PC1 is very CPU-bound, PC2 is executed on GPU.
 This task is also notably shorter than PC1.
 PC2 typically runs for 10-20 minutes on a capable GPU.
 This requires a GPU of 24+GB memory and 8000+ CUDA cores / shading units (in case of NVIDIA).
 Slower GPU's are possible but might create a bottleneck in the sealing pipeline.

 In case of a [Snap Deal]({{<relref "snap-deals">}}) an existing CC sector is filled with data.
 The PC1-task does not run again but the snapping process employs the PC2 task to add the data to the sector.